vignesh3022/DeepFake-Face-Detection/README.md

 ## 🚀 Join the Fight Against Digital Deception

 This project is not just a technical solution—it's a step toward preserving trust and integrity in an increasingly digital world.
 Your collaboration, feedback, and support can amplify its impact.
 Let’s build a future where technology empowers rather than deceives.

 ---

-## 📁 Access the Code
-The full project is hosted on **Google Drive** due to its size.
-You can download and explore it here:
-🔗 [Google Drive Link - Coming Soon]

----